 - Cuff and collar extenders

-- Lightweight dressing sticks to put on garments without bending
+- Lightweight dressing sticks to put on clothes without bending

-You can also buy special pens, pencils, and utensils that are easier to hold.
+You can also buy special pens and pencils that are easier to hold.

 Think about your clothing